mutagha/kubernetes-troubleshooting-zero-to-hero/01-ImagePullBackOff/README.md

 The status ImagePullBackOff means that a container could not start because Kubernetes could not pull a container image for reasons such as

-- Invalid image name or
+- Invalid image name or tags
 - Pulling from a private registry without imagePullSecret.
+- Check Network Connectivity: Ensure that the node has network access to the container registry.
+You can try pulling the image manually using docker pull <image-name> to verify connectivity

 The BackOff part indicates that Kubernetes will keep trying to pull the image, with an increasing back-off delay.